awsdocs/amazon-cloudwatch-events-user-guide/doc_source/policy-keys-cwe.md

 By default, IAM users and roles can't access the events in your account\.
 To consume events, a user must be authorized for the `PutRule` API action\.
 If you allow an IAM user or role for the `events:PutRule` action in their policy, then they will be able to create a rule that matches certain events\.
 You must add a target to a rule, otherwise, a rule without a target does nothing except publish a CloudWatch metric when it matches an incoming event\.
 Your IAM user or role must have permissions for the `events:PutTargets` action\.

 It is possible to limit access to the events by scoping the authorization to specific sources and types of events \(using the `events:source` and `events:detail-type` condition keys\)\.
 You can provide a condition in the policy statement of the IAM user or role that allows them to create a rule that only matches a specific set of sources and detail types\.
-For a list showing all of condition key values and the CloudWatch Events actions and resources that they apply to, see [Using IAM Policy Conditions for Fine\-Grained Access Control](#policy-keys-cwe)\.

 Similarly, through setting conditions in your policy statements, you can decide which specific resources in your accounts can be added to a rule by an IAM user or role \(using the `events:TargetArn` condition key\)\.
 For example, if you turn on CloudTrail in your account and you have a CloudTrail stream, CloudTrail events are also available to the users in your account through CloudWatch Events\.
 If you want your users to use CloudWatch Events and access all the events but the CloudTrail events, you can add a deny statement on the `PutRule` API action with a condition that any rule created by that user or role cannot match the CloudTrail event type\.